mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 ### Bug Fix

+### Breaking Changes

+#### Client Credentials 3.0.0

+The support to Redis Sentinel has been added, so you can provide multiple comma-separated redis hosts.
+Consequently, the `REDIS_HOST` env has been changed in `REDIS_HOSTS`.
+Moreover, library dependencies have been updated.

+### Marketplace Updates

 #### Files Service 2.3.1

 Mitigation of Cross-site Scripting and Cross-site Request Forgery attacks on download of html files

-### Breaking Changes

 ### Improvements